ricketytoc/tp/docs/DeveloperGuide.md

 1. Undo the previous command that caused a modification in employee data.

-   1. Test case: `undo`<br>
+   1. Test case: `delete 1` followed by `undo`<br>
-      Prerequisite: A command that caused a modification in employee data has been made.<br>
+      Prerequisite: List all persons using the `list` command.
+At least one person in the list.<br>
-      Expected: Displayed list shows employee data before the last modification was made.
+      Expected: The list is reverted to the list of employees before `delete 1` was executed.

    1. Test case: `undo`<br>
       Prerequisite: All commands have been undone or no commands that made a modification to employee data has been made.<br>